libriscv/libriscv/README.md

 See the `webapi` folder for an example web-server that compiles and runs limited C/C++ code in a relatively safe manner.
 Ping me or create a PR if you notice something is exploitable.

 Note that the web API demo uses a docker container to build RISC-V binaries, for security reasons.
-You can build the container with `docker build -t gcc9-rv32imac .` from the docker folder.
+You can build the container with `docker build -t newlib-rv32gc . -f newlib.Dockerfile` from the docker folder.
+Alternatively, you could build a more full-fledged Linux environment using `docker build -t linux-rv32gc . -f linux.Dockerfile`.
 There is a test-script to see that it works called `dbuild.sh` which takes an input code file and output binary as parameters.